Nobreakfast/test_UniP/README.md

 # test_UniP
-This repository aimed to provide the test models and test the pytorch pruning framework.
+This repository aimed to provide the test models and test the pytorch pruning framework [UniP](https://github.com/Nobreakfast/UniP.git).

 ## Introduction
 This repository is based on the [UniP](https://github.com/Nobreakfast/Unip), and help users of UniP to test the pruning framework.
 If you could not run the UniP with your own models, you should pull a request to this repository.
 Let's fix your problems and make UniP better.